belodetek/black.box/README.md

 If multiple regions are available to un-block, click a country flag in the top right corner of the [dashboard](#dashboard).
 The device will re-boot with the new settings and un-block the selected country.

 # services
-A number of popular services are routed by default.
-Additional services are available to be routed via the [Dashboard](#dashboard).
+A number of popular services are available to be routed via the tunnel on [Dashboard](#dashboard).
 If the serice you require is missing please, email [support](mailto:blackbox@belodedenko.me), IRC channel [#netflix-proxy](https://webchat.freenode.net/?channels=#netflix-proxy) on Freenode or use the live chat link on the dashboard to request it.

 # cancellation
 Please visit PayPal to cancel your `black.box` subscription.